-f.
-The system shall also assure that upon system upset, power failure, or other catastrophic event, the ATS will default to a recirculation mode or safe shut down.
+B.4.f.
+The system shall also assure that upon system upset, power failure, or other catastrophic event, the active treatment system will default to a recirculation mode or safe shut down.

-g.
-Instrumentation (flow meters, probes, valves, streaming current detectors, controlling computers, etc.) shall be installed and maintained per manufacturer’s recommendations, which shall be included in the QA/QC plan.
+B.4.g.
+Instrumentation (flow meters, probes, valves, streaming current detectors, controlling computers, etc.) shall be installed and maintained per manufacturer’s recommendations, which shall be included in the discharger’s Quality Assurance/Quality Control plan.

-h.
-The QA/QC plan shall also specify calibration procedures and frequencies, instrument MDL or sensitivity verification, laboratory duplicate procedures, and other pertinent procedures.
+B.4.h.
+The Quality Assurance/Quality Control plan shall specify calibration procedures and frequencies, instrument method detection limit or sensitivity verification, laboratory duplicate procedures, and other pertinent procedures.

-i.
+B.4.i.
 The instrumentation system shall include a method for controlling coagulant or flocculant dose, to prevent potential overdosing.
 Available technologies include flow/turbidity proportional metering, periodic jar testing and metering pump adjustment, and ionic charge measurement controlling the metering pump.

-C. ATS Maintenance Requirements
+C. ACTIVE TREATMENT SYSTEM MAINTENANCE REQUIREMENTS

-1. Operation and Maintenance
+C.1.
+Operation and Maintenance

-a.
-The discharger shall operate and maintain the ATS in accordance with the site-specific Operation and Maintenance Manual.
+C.1.a.
+The discharger shall operate and maintain the active treatment system in accordance with the site-specific Operation and Maintenance Manual.

-b.
+C.1.b.
 The Operation and Maintenance Manual shall only be used in conjunction with appropriate site-specific design specifications that describe the system configuration and operating parameters.

-2. Residuals Management
+C.2.
+Residuals Management

-a.
+C.2.a.
 Sediment shall be removed from the storage or treatment cells as necessary to ensure that the cells maintain their required water storage, sediment storage, and settling zone capacity.

-b.
-Handling and disposal of all solids generated during ATS operations shall be done in accordance with all local, state, and federal laws and regulations.
+C.2.b.
+Handling and disposal of all solids generated during active treatment system operations shall be done in accordance with all local, state, and federal laws and regulations.

-D. ATS Monitoring Requirements
+D. ACTIVE TREATMENT SYSTEM MONITORING REQUIREMENTS

-1. Visual Observations
+D.1.
+Visual Observations

-a.
-The discharger shall visually observe the ATS for proper performance during each day of operation, including but not limited to:
+D.1.a.
+The discharger shall visually observe the active treatment system for proper performance during each day of operation, including but not limited to:

-All instrumentation; and
+All instrumentation; and,

-Filter loading to confirm that the final filter stage is function properly;
+Filter loading to confirm that the final filter stage is functioning properly.

-b.
-The discharger shall visually observe the ATS through either of the following two options:
+D.1.b.
+The discharger shall visually observe the active treatment system through either of the following two options:

-A designated responsible person who is on-site at all times during treatment operations to visually observe all portions of the ATS.
+A designated responsible person who is on-site at all times during treatment operations to visually observe all portions of the active treatment system.
 OR

-An operator continuously monitoring the ATS off-site.
-The ATS system must be able to conduct a safe shut down autonomously when the operator connection is lost and/or the system is discharging above levels specified by this Attachment.
-The ATS shall have redundant monitoring of dosing amounts, influent, and effluent pollutant monitoring.
+An operator continuously monitoring the active treatment system off-site.
+The active treatment system must be able to conduct a safe shut down autonomously when the operator connection is lost and/or the system is discharging above levels specified by this Attachment.
+The active treatment system shall have redundant monitoring of dosing amounts, influent, and effluent pollutant monitoring.
 The system shall be able to perform self-diagnostics for safe system shut down when one or more sensors is not performing as desired.
 All data relevant to system operation shall be collected, monitored, and recorded.

-2. Water Quality Monitoring
+D.2.
+Water Quality Monitoring

-a.
+D.2.a.
 The discharger shall continuously monitor and record flow at not greater than 15-minute intervals for total volume treated and discharged.

-b.
-The discharger shall continuously monitor and record influent and effluent pH at not greater than 15-minute intervals.
+D.2.b.
+The discharger shall continuously monitor and record influent and effluent pH at 15-minute intervals if not more frequently.

-c.
-The discharger shall continuously monitor and record influent and effluent turbidity (expressed in NTU) at not greater than 15-minute intervals.
+D.2.c.
+The discharger shall continuously monitor and record influent and effluent turbidity (expressed in NTU) at 15-minute intervals if not more frequently.

-d.
+D.2.d.
 The discharger shall monitor and record the type and amount of chemical(s) used for pH adjustment, if any.

-e.
-The discharger shall monitor and record the dose rate of chemical used in the ATS system (expressed in mg/L) 15-minutes after startup and every 8 hours of operation.
+D.2.e.
+The discharger shall monitor and record the dose rate of chemical used in the active treatment system (expressed in mg/L) 15-minutes after startup and every eight hours of operation.